Finance Analytics: How BI Helps in Budgeting, Forecasting & Risk Control

 Introduction: Finance Teams Drowning in Data, Starved of Clarity

-Nowadays finance teams have access to more data than ever, through billing systems, supply chains, banking feeds etc. Despite having a large volume of data, there is low confidence in the numbers that are reaching leadership.
-The data arrives late and also comes from various systems so it rarely matches across the departments.
 Due to this, the finance analysts are not able to focus on budgeting, risk planning etc., instead they spend a lot of time checking the numbers in the spreadsheet.
 Even when the reports reach for leadership, the teams still waste their time debating about the numbers, whether they are correct or not.
 These slow decisions increase uncertainty.
-Business intelligence has become a critical part because they need reliable systems that deliver consistent as well as traceable data.
-Strong BI contributes in reducing the dashboard conflicts and helps in ensuring that the KPIs are defined clearly or not.

 1. Business Intelligence as the Backbone of Finance Decisions